theNewDynamic/aba-icc/_how-the-court-works/trial-and-appeal/appeal.md

 ---

-The Office of the Prosecutor, Accused, and/or Victims can appeal the Trial Chamber’s judgment to the five-member Appeals Chamber (AC).
-The AC will review the judgment for errors of law, procedures, and/or fact, and hold public hearings to listen to arguments from the parties.&nbsp;
+The Office of the Prosecutor, Accused, and/or Victims can appeal a judgment to the Appeals Chamber (AC).
+In an appeal, the AC will

+* review the judgment for errors of law, procedures, and/or fact; and
+* hold public hearings to listen to arguments from the parties.

-After their deliberations in secret are concluded, the AC will issue its own judgment that upholds the TC’s judgment (some or all of it), reverse or amend the TC judgment (some or all of it), or order a new trial with a different TC.&nbsp;
+After deliberations in private, the AC will issue its own judgment that either:

+* affirm some or all of the Trial Chamber’s (TC) judgment;
+* reverse or amend some or all of the TC’s judgment; or
+* order a new trial with a different TC.